apollo

 How to manage the interaction:

-Taking Dicyclomine with Potassium Chloride 10ml is not recommended, as it can lead to an interaction, it can be taken if a doctor has prescribed it.
-However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, dark, tarry stools, consult the doctor immediately.
-Do not discontinue the medication without consulting a doctor.
+Taking Biperiden with Potassium Chloride 10ml is not recommended as it can lead to an interaction, but can be taken if prescribed by the doctor.
+However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
+Do not discontinue any medications without a doctor's advice.

 How does the drug interact with Potassium Chloride 10ml 10ml: